csebuetnlp/banglaparaphrase/PINCScore/README.md

 ### Filter with PINCScore

-To filer with PINCScore run the following command from this directory.
+To filer with PINCScore run the following command from the mentioned project directory.

 ```
 python filterPINC.py --l <source> --t <target> --p <pinc_score>